rajkumark123/8-puzzle-game/README.md

 # 8-puzzle-game
-its a basic 8 puzzle logic game for android with out any graphics and physics(by using ui elements like buttons), here i did not re used the code like calling methods for a particular operation
+its a basic 8 puzzle logic game for android with out any graphics and physics(by using ui elements like buttons), here i did not reused the code like calling methods for a particular operation